-- Leads to qualification: Master of music in composition.
+- Leads to qualification: Master of Music in Composition.

 - ECTS: 120 credits – two years of full-time study.

-For applicants to the Jazz Composition concentration the prerequisite 80 credits in Composition may be substituted with 80 credits in Jazz/Improvised Music Performance subjects or 80 credits in Musicology.
+For applicants to the Jazz Composition concentration, the prerequisite 80 credits in Composition may be substituted with 80 credits in Jazz/Improvised Music Performance subjects or 80 credits in Musicology.

 The Master of Music in Composition programme trains composers within three concentration areas: Composition, Film Music Composition, and Composition for Large Jazz Ensembles.
 Students advance their creative and practical skills, engage in mature artistic reflection processes, and develop individual autonomy as composers.
 The development and completion of an individual creative Master Project and its supporting projects constitute the primary study component.
-The project proposal submitted with the student’s application to the programme is refined and finalized as a Master Project Description in the first semester.
+The project proposal submitted with the student's application to the programme is refined and finalised as a Master Project Description in the first semester.

-Film Music Composition students receive part of their training at The Norwegian Film School at Lillehammer University College, and the course structure of this concentration therefore differs somewhat from the others.
+Film Music Composition students receive part of their training at The Norwegian Film School at Lillehammer University College, and the course structure of this concentration, therefore, differs somewhat from the others.

 Students graduating from the Master of Music in Composition Degree Programme demonstrate:

-- mastery of advanced technical composition skills and creative work methods in creation of a cohesive aesthetic expression and artistic integrity
+- mastery of advanced technical composition skills and creative work methods in the creation of a cohesive aesthetic expression and artistic integrity

-- ability to conceptualise their own artistic expression in a reflective manner, regarding musical art and its functions within historical, cultural, art disciplinary, and social perspectives
+- ability to conceptualise their own artistic expression in a reflective manner regarding musical art and its functions within historical, cultural, art disciplinary, and social perspectives

 - ability to apply their knowledge to expand their musical perspective and conduct independent, artistic development activity